abeer-khan/Reddit-Gender-Movements/README.md

 # Reddit-Gender-Movements

+# Why I did it?
 What are the gender issues people discuss today?
 What do we know about the people who discuss them?
 Where should we even look to find this information?

 There has been a surge in the use of social media to understand social issues.
 Social media offers (a) current, (b) many, and (c) possibly more honest discussions of possibly sensitive gender issues online.
 For e.g. consider the hashtag #IDidNotReport, #MeToo, #NotAllMen.

+# What I did
 We use social media here too, namely Reddit.
 We examine large subreddits related to gender & aligned with social movements related to gender (gendered movements), namely r/TheRedPill, r/MensRights, r/Feminism, in addition to r/AskMen, r/AskWomen.
+We examine their posts to extract the gender issues and various perspectives on them.
+We examine their comments to extract some characteristics of the people involved with these gendered subreddits.

+# How I did it
 We examine their posts to extract the gender issues and various perspectives on them.
 For this we (a) Preprocess & use NMF on posts.
 We then reorganize the topics yielded by NMF into higher level topics (henceforth referred to as themes).
 We end up with about 17 themes.
 We then extract the keywords used by each subreddit to discuss each them (leading to at most 6 * 17 sets of keywords).